 2. Two (2) letters in support of the nomination from representatives of the student body and/or faculty members who have benefited from the program, not to exceed 2 pages each

 Submit a Nomination

-Nominations must be submitted electronically.
-All materials completed and submitted for each nomination must be received by the APTA Honors and Awards Program on or before December 1, 2017, to be considered for the 2018 Honors and Awards Program.
+Nominations for 2020 will open in September 2019.
+All materials completed and submitted for each nomination must be received by the APTA Honors and Awards Program on or before December 1, 2019, to be considered for the 2020 Honors and Awards Program.
 Please note that the nominator is responsible for reviewing and ensuring the proper completion of all steps within the online nomination submission process before final submission.

 For questions regarding the nomination process or the award, please contact Alissa Patanarut at 800/999-2782, ext 3154.